cnpryer/huak/dev-resources/planning.md

 huak toolchain info --channel <version>
 ```

-Users can display information about toolchains that aren't installed by running `huak toolchain fetch <version>` and then running `huak toolchain info <version>`.
-See *"Fetching available toolchains"* for more.

 The information displayed about the toolchain includes:

 - The channel
 - Installed tools and their info
 - Managing environments (example: its virtual environment)

-#### Fetching available toolchains

-A *fetch* can be used to request information about toolchains that are available to Huak but maybe not currently installed.
-Toolchains become available to Huak as new Python releases are published.
-Fetching this data will update Huak's knowledge of what's available.

 #### Listing available toolchains

 Users can list toolchains available for Huak to use.
-This does not perform a *fetch* unless `--fetch` is used.

 #### Huak as a proxy